CDS Gen Bipin Rawat, wife and 11 others killed in helicopter crash near Coonoor | Law-Order

 ''With deep regret, it has now been ascertained that Gen Bipin Rawat, Mrs Madhulika Rawat and 11 other persons on board have died in the unfortunate accident,'' it said.

-The Prime Minister-led Cabinet Committee on Security (CCS) is meeting to discuss the situation arising out of the crash.

-The IAF had confirmed about the crash around 2 pm, saying the Mi-17V5 helicopter with Gen Rawat on board met with an accident near Coonoor.
+The IAF had confirmed about the accident around 2 pm, saying the Mi-17V5 helicopter with Gen Rawat on board met with an accident near Coonoor.

 It has already ordered an Inquiry to ascertain the cause of the accident.